berteh/ScribusGenerator/README.md

 We recommend saving in UTF-8 encoding to enable the full set of accentuated characters, chinese, cyrillic, math symbols, arrows, braille, symbols and [many more](http://csbruce.com/software/utf-8.html).
 Simply copy-paste those for which you lack a keyboard combination.

+To export well-formated CSV in UTF-8 encoding is easy as pie with OpenOffice or LibreOffice Calc, less so with Excel.
+If you are using excel you may be interested in this free add-in that provides good export/import features: http://www.csvio.net/

 Run the Generator Script - Settings
 ---------